New data released by the National Highway Traffic Safety Administration reveals both good and bad news for drivers and pedestrians.

 The data shows some common risk factors for both pedestrians and bicyclists.
 Many of these fatalities occurred in the dark.
 For pedestrians, the rate of crashes in the dark was a staggering 76 percent.
 About 50 percent of the bicycle accident fatalities in 2018 also occurred in the dark.
 Increasing the visibility of pedestrians and bicyclists seems to be an area that authorities should pay more attention to.
 The National Highway Traffic Safety Administration is also considering upgrades to the 5-star rating system which will be modified to take into consideration protections for pedestrians and bicyclists.

 Pedestrians are some of the most vulnerable users of our roads.
 Not only are their accident risks higher, but their risk of suffering serious or fatal injuries in accidents is also greater compared to occupants of motor vehicles.
-If you or a loved has suffered injuries in pedestrian accidents, talk to an Atlanta pedestrian accident lawyer at the Katz Law Firm, and learn how you can begin filing a claim for compensation.
+If you or a loved has suffered injuries in pedestrian accidents, talk to an Atlanta pedestrian accident lawyer at the Katz Personal Injury Lawyers, and learn how you can begin filing a claim for compensation.
 Call now to get a free evaluation of your case.